InftyAI/llmaz/README.md

 ## Feature Overview

 - **User Friendly**: People can quick deploy a LLM service with minimal configurations.
 - **High Performance**: llmaz integrates with vLLM by default for high performance inference.
-Other backends support are on the way.
+Other backends support is on the way.
-- **Scaling Efficiency**: llmaz works smoothly with autoscaling components like [cluster-autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) or [Karpenter](https://github.com/kubernetes-sigs/karpenter) to support elastic cases.
+- **Scaling Efficiency**: llmaz works smoothly with autoscaling components like [Cluster-Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) or [Karpenter](https://github.com/kubernetes-sigs/karpenter) to support elastic scenarios.
-- **Accelerator Fungibility**: llmaz supports serving the same LLMs with various accelerators to optimize cost and performance.
+- **Accelerator Fungibility**: llmaz supports serving the same LLM with various accelerators to optimize cost and performance.
-- **SOTA Inference**: llmaz support the latest cutting-edge researches like [Speculative Decoding](https://arxiv.org/abs/2211.17192) and [Splitwise](https://arxiv.org/abs/2311.18677).
+- **SOTA Inference**: llmaz supports the latest cutting-edge researches like [Speculative Decoding](https://arxiv.org/abs/2211.17192) and [Splitwise](https://arxiv.org/abs/2311.18677) to run in Kubernetes.

 ## Quick Start